CISCO-METZ-GROUP/MeshChain/README.md

 ```
 git clone https://github.com/CISCO-METZ-GROUP/MeshChain.git
 ```
-#### 1. Install Kubernetes & WeavNet plug-in by following [Kubernetes Installation guide](https://kubernetes.io/docs/tasks/tools/install-kubeadm), or follow these steps.
+#### 2. Install Kubernetes & WeavNet plug-in by following [Kubernetes Installation guide](https://kubernetes.io/docs/tasks/tools/install-kubeadm), or follow these steps.

-* You have to install Kubernetes on all the machines (VMs/instances) used in the environment
+* You have to install Kubernetes on all the machines (VMs/instances) used in the environment.

-Install Docker
+Install Docker:
 ```
 sudo su
 apt-get update